 Just like what we have discussed in the previous sections, in order to achieve a stable overclock, you must push the voltage accordingly to compensate for the increase of GPU’s memory clock and core clock.

 Therefore, the GPU will also produce more heat.
-The problems you may usually encounter when your laptop overheats is throttling, and in some cases, automatic shut down.
+The problems you may usually encounter when your laptop overheats are throttling, and in some cases, automatic shut down.

 However, this problem can easily be fixed by adjusting the GPU voltage until full system stability is achieved.